This story was updated on Nov. 20, 2018.

-Flu season is just around the corner and, according to the Centers for Disease Control, the single best way to ward off the virus is—you guessed it—to get a flu shot.
+Flu season is just getting under way and, according to the Centers for Disease Control, the single best way to ward off the virus is—you guessed it—to get a flu shot.

-What you may not know: the best time to get the shot (as soon as possible is not the right answer); the best vaccine to ask for (there are several kinds); where to go for it (Costco, anyone?), how much it will cost; and how effective it will be.
+What you may not know: the best time to get the shot (it’s never too late during flu season but some months are better than others); the best vaccine to ask for (there are several kinds); where to go for it (Costco, anyone?), how much it will cost; and how effective it will be.

 Here’s what you need to know about this year’s flu shot.